-- Identifying common advisor training needs across all categories: onboarding, compliance, technology, custodians, etc.
+- Identifying common financial professionals training needs across all categories: onboarding, compliance, technology, custodians, etc.

-- Using items 1 and 2 to create training curriculums for IFP employees and training modules by subject matter for advisors
+- Using items 1 and 2 to create training curriculums for IFP employees and training modules by subject matter for financial professionals.

 - Vetting learning management systems (LMS) and selecting one for deploying the curriculums and modules that we develop